Bohemian Rhapsody (film): Plot

-The band's success continues into the early 1980s with hits such as "We Will Rock You", and "Another One Bites the Dust", but tensions arise over Paul's influence on Freddie.
-During a party, Freddie finds himself attracted to a waiter, Jim Hutton, who tells Freddie to find him when he learns self-acceptance.
+In the early 1980s, the band's success continues with hits such as "We Will Rock You" and "Another One Bites the Dust", but tensions arise over Paul's influence on Freddie.
+During a party, Freddie finds himself attracted to a waiter, Jim Hutton.
 Paul encourages Reid to convince Freddie to pursue a solo career, but the idea offends Freddie; Paul feigns ignorance and Freddie fires Reid without consulting his bandmates.
 Jim "Miami" Beach, the band's lawyer, takes over management.
 During a press conference for the band's album Hot Space in 1982, the media bombards Freddie with inquiries about his health and sexuality.

 Following the controversial music video for "I Want to Break Free", in which the band appears in drag, Freddie leaves Queen and signs a $4-million solo deal with CBS Records.
-He records his 1984 solo album Mr. Bad Guy in Munich and indulges in drugs and gay orgies with Paul, but starts to feel unwell.
+He records his 1984 solo album Mr. Bad Guy in Munich and indulges in drugs and gay orgies with Paul, but is dissatisfied and starts to feel unwell.
 Mary, now married and pregnant, urges him to return to Queen and perform at the benefit concert Live Aid.
-Upon realizing that Paul withheld the news of Live Aid from him, Freddie fires him.
-In retaliation, Paul publicly reveals details about Freddie's sexual activities.
+Realizing that Paul withheld news of Live Aid and has been a corrosive influence, Freddie fires him.
+In retaliation, Paul publicly reveals details about Freddie's sexual exploits.

-Freddie returns to London and reconciles with his bandmates, persuading them to play at Live Aid.
-After learning that he has HIV, Freddie reveals his condition to his bandmates, but dismisses their sympathy and requests that it be kept a secret from the public, wishing to make music for as long as he has left.
+Freddie returns to London, reconciles with his bandmates and persuades them to play at Live Aid as a late addition.
+Upon learning that he has HIV, Freddie reveals his condition to his bandmates, but asks that it be kept a secret from the public, wishing to make music for as long as he has left.
 On the day of Live Aid, Freddie reconnects with Hutton, Mary, and his family, and heeds his father's Zoroastrian maxim, "Good thoughts, good words, good deeds".
 Freddie and the band deliver an outstanding performance at Live Aid, helping to increase donations.

-Intertitles reveal that Freddie died of AIDS-related pneumonia in 1991, leading to the re-release of "Bohemian Rhapsody" and the founding of the Mercury Phoenix Trust.
+Intertitles reveal that Freddie died of AIDS-related pneumonia on November 24, 1991 at age 45, leading to the re-release of "Bohemian Rhapsody" and the founding of the Mercury Phoenix Trust in 1992.